gh2hq/gh2/docs/api/readme.md

 # API Reference

-Lighght implements most of Processing's APIs related to 2D, all of the supported APIs are list below.
-Noticed that the API reference for Lighght copies most of [Processing's API reference](https://processing.org/reference/) but replace examples and some features for Lighght.
+gh2 implements most of Processing's APIs related to 2D, all of the supported APIs are list below.
+Noticed that the API reference for gh2 copies most of [Processing's API reference](https://processing.org/reference/) but replace examples and some features for gh2.

 - [Color](#color)
 - [Constants](#constants)